 - What we offer our students: We don’t just provide an education, we seek to provide an excellent education that meets the needs of the modern world.
 We have a computer lab, a well stocked library and strive to provide excellent resources for our teachers.
 We also provide for the health of our students, by providing a nutritious lunch, dental care and volunteer doctors.
 Finally, for those who cannot afford their own, we provide the pencils, paper, shoes, scholarships and more so they can attend school.

 - We embrace visitors & volunteers: What we have to offer, we can only give because it was given to us first, so we rely heavily on donations.
-Our school was built and is maintained by volunteers, while many of our school supplies that we provide to our students was donated by visiting families and individuals.
-So if you are coming to the island – or who know someone who is – please have them contact us to arrange a visit.
+Our school was built and is maintained by volunteers, while all of our school supplies that we provide to our students are donated by visiting families and individuals.
+So if you are coming to the island – or you know someone who is – please have them contact us to arrange a visit.
 We’d love to meet you.

 You’d expect a school like this to have a great story behind it.
 And we do.
 Great people too.
 The school was founded in 2006 by Francis and Vernon Wilson, two missionaries from Virginia, USA who were working in Belize City.
 They saw the incredible need for a new school in San Pedro – the existing schools were full and then some – and, unlike many who would have just felt sad about the need, they did something about it.
 In just five years they took a muddy lagoon and turned it into the school you see today.
-Learn more in the video and links below.
+Read more of the history or watch these videos.